Adhalianna/1-term-matching/workplan.md

 * Fix [wikigraph script](setup/dictionaries/wikigraph.py) so that it does not insert empty entries.
 * Complete [research log](research/research_log.md)
 * Create dictionaries using wordnet
+* Refactor the first two sections of each tests' set/collection into something more universal and easier to edit (but before check loose_notes.md)
 * \[Optional] fix test scripts so that statistics collection does not violate the "do not repeat yourself" rule.
 * \[Optional refactoring] Skip creating user on the OS and make scripts parametarized with database name, user name and password.
 * \[Optional] Move project to Docker.